Introduction

 - Integrations: the performance of other services the form integrates with, such as email marketing, CRMs, and payment gateways.

-The rest of this article focuses on how to troubleshoot the Gravity Forms part of the process.
+The rest of this article focuses on troubleshooting the Gravity Forms part of the process.

 Getting Started